Begin the Beguine, Ella Fitzgerald

 Three professors sit on a chair each, one behind the other, and all

 three facing the same direction.
-They are given a hat each from a bag originally containing two black hats and three white ones.
+They are given a hat each from a bag

 What is the colour of your hat and how did you come to this conclusion?